ansys/pyensight/doc/source/calc_functions.rst

 ``DensityLogNorm(any parts, density, freestream density)``

-Computes a scalar variable which is the natural log of *Normalized Density* defined as:
+Computes a scalar variable that is the natural log of *normalized density*.
+This function is defined as:

 :math:`\mathrm{ln}{\rho }_{n}=\mathrm{ln}\left(\rho /{\rho }_{i}\right)`